large-scale-gxe-methods/GEM/README.md

 [Version 1.3](https://github.com/large-scale-gxe-methods/GEM/releases/tag/v1.3) - April 7, 2021:

-* Add a new flag (--output-style) to modify which summary statistics should be included in the the output file Column names now include the exposure and interaction covariate names instead of numbers.
+* Add a new flag (--output-style) to modify which summary statistics should be included in the the output file.
+Column names now include the exposure and interaction covariate names instead of numbers.
 * The --exposure-names flag is now optional.
 If no exposures are specified, GEM will run a G-only model.
 Covariates (not of interest) can still be adjusted for using --covar-names flag.

 [Version 1.2](https://github.com/large-scale-gxe-methods/GEM/releases/tag/v1.2) - January 22, 2021: